If we had to choose one iconic location for the birth of modern geology, it would probably be here:

 All of these events cannot be fitted into a one-year Flood, or any reasonable reconstruction of a 6000-year-old earth.

 In 1788, Hutton took mathematician John Playfair and geologist James Hall on a boat trip along the Scottish coast to look for rock formations that might illuminate the geologic past.
 At Siccar Point they found “a beautiful picture of this junction washed bare by the sea”, which helped convince his companions that Hutton’s theories were correct.
-These men who had grown up thinking that the earth was only a few thousand years old was overwhelmed by the implications of what they were seeing.
+These men who had grown up thinking that the earth was only a few thousand years old were overwhelmed by the implications of what they were seeing.
 Playfair would later write:

 Another type of unconformity occurs where there is an erosional surface between two substantially horizontal layers of rock.
 This is called a disconformity: